-65 Civil Procedure (Amendment) Rules, 2020 (26 February 2020); Electronic Case Management Practice Directions, 2020.
+102 Civil Procedure (Amendment) Rules, 2020 (26 February 2020); Electronic Case Management Practice Directions, 2020.
 The Law of Contract Act, Cap 23 of the Laws of Kenya was recently amended vide the Business Laws (Amendment) Act, No. 1 of 2020, (18 March 2020) to recognize use of advanced electronic signatures.
 Notably, Electronic signatures are not a new concept to Kenyan law, as they are already provided for under the Kenya Information and Communication Act No. 2 of 1998, as amended.
 The new amendments however sought to align the same with particular laws.

-justice, legal and institutional frameworks are also put in place to not only facilitate the uptake of technological developments but also to ensure that there is an effective regulatory framework to deal with the myriad of issues that will arise therefrom.
+invest in the physical infrastructure to enhance the use of technology in the administration of justice, legal and institutional frameworks are also put in place to not only facilitate the uptake of technological developments but also to ensure that there is an effective regulatory framework to deal with the myriad of issues that will arise therefrom.

-There have been calls for the Kenyan law schools to ensure that in their curriculum they also take into account the changing dynamics in the legal world and design programmes that equip the future lawyers to deal with the changes.66 The modern lawyer ought to be well endowed with basic technological knowledge to enable them build on the same to fit in a fast growing globalized world where geographical boundaries and physical offices may no longer matter.
+There have been calls for the Kenyan law schools to ensure that in their curriculum they also take into account the changing dynamics in the legal world and design programmes that equip the future lawyers to deal with the changes.103 The modern lawyer ought to be well endowed with basic technological knowledge to enable them build on the same to fit in a fast growing globalized world where geographical boundaries and physical offices may no longer matter.